 Step 1: Internal transfer students must apply to the College of Natural Sciences prior to completing 60 hours or four long semesters at UT.
 Applications are due to the College of Natural Sciences in the spring.
 Learn more about the college's internal transfer requirements.

 Step 2: Once accepted into the College of Natural Sciences, all students will start as entry-level nutrition majors until they successfully complete the entry-level requirements.
 Upon completion of the major prerequisites, students will be eligible to choose the nutrition option they wish to pursue.

 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.

-For information on required courses, students can view the Nutrition degree plans for each track.
+For information on required courses, students can view the Nutrition degree plans for each track and degree option.